 The Bottom Line

-Traditional long-term care insurance policies are cost effective and valuable.
-Health and age are very important as they are more difficult to health qualify for compared to hybrid policies.
+Traditional long-term care insurance policies are typically the most cost effective way to get LTC coverage.
+Health and age are very important when applying for a traditional policy.